-Please Ask Your U.S. Representative to Co-Sponsor H.R.
-1249 to Prevent Expansion of Menu Labeling to Grocery Stores
+Please Ask Your Reps. and Senators to Co-Sponsor H.R.
+1249 / S. 1756 to Prevent Expansion of Menu Labeling to Grocery Stores

 Ask your Members of Congress in both the House and Senate to co-sponsor H.R.
 1249/S. 1756, The Common Sense Nutrition Disclosure Act.
 H.R.
 1249/S. 1756 is bipartisan legislation to prevent FDA from expanding menu labeling regulations to grocery store operations, as well as allow some common-sense compliance flexibility for restaurants.
 FDA’s current proposal would extend restaurant menu labeling regulations to grocery stores even though 95 percent of the foods at a grocery store are already labeled.

 A template for a letter is included but your personal emphasis and examples are always more persuasive when writing a Member of Congress.
 It is also worthwhile to phone your Representatives and Senators about the issue as well.